Southwest Detroit Banner

 5 BUILD THE GUIDE Welcome

+The Guide Team welcome contributions from others who can help provide material that complements what is currently posted or that highlights facets of community history that have yet to be addressed.
+The WE “AUTO KNOW MORE” post outlines opportunities to add the stories of additional auto businesses, and of other local unions, including those affiliated with the Steelworkers and Teamsters.
+The discussions that appear at the end of the Michigan Central Station profile suggest how the Guide can highlight the histories of Southwest Detroit’s mosaic of ethnic and cultural communities.
 New projects can be designed to suit the interests of anyone who gets involved.
 A good deal of research is in hand and available to college and high school students, church and union groups, and individuals who want to join our team.
 Contact This email address is being protected from spambots.
-You need JavaScript enabled to view it. to explore how you can take part!
-Take this survey to indicate how you can best help.
+You need JavaScript enabled to view it. to find out how you can take part.

 THE GUIDE TEAM

-These individuals have researched, developed, and edited much of the information found in the Guide and will remain involved as the Guide welcomes new contributors.
+These individuals have researched, developed, and edited much of the information found in the Guide and will continue to oversee future work.

 Ron Alpern is a founding member of Detroit Labor History Tours and co-produced its Rivera’s Labor Legacy DPTV broadcast.
-He is also a former Detroit Recreation Department staff member who helped launch Chene and Milliken State Parks.
+He is a former Detroit Recreation Department staff member who helped launch Chene and Milliken State Parks.
 He also organized the artist selection competition for the Labor’s Legacy Landmark project.
+He has coordinated the work on this initiative and contributed to several posts.

 GUEST CONTRIBUTORS

 David Elsila is a former editor of American Teacher and the UAW magazine, Solidarity.
 A board member and treasurer of the Michigan Labor History Society, he also served on the Board of Directors of the MotorCities National Heritage area.
-He has collaborated on several books including The Color of Law, Working Detroit, The New Labor Press, We Make Our Own History, and Union Town.
+He has collaborated on several books, including The Color of Law, Working Detroit, The New Labor Press, We Make Our Own History, and Union Town.
+His essays introduce the Guide’s Labor Roots section.

-Dr. Mitchell Fleischer is an organizational psychologist who spent two decades helping companies in the auto adopt new practices for engineering and manufacturing in order to improve competitiveness.
-Also, an historian, he is working on a history of economic development in Detroit and Southeast Michigan since WWII.
+Dr. Mitchell Fleischer is an organizational psychologist who spent two decades helping companies in the auto industry adopt new practices for engineering and manufacturing in order to improve competitiveness.
+He is on course to complete a PhD thesis on a history of economic development in Detroit and Southeast Michigan since WWII.
+He contributed the profiles of Renaissance Global Logistics founder John James and serves on the steering committee.

 Dr. Stephen Jones teaches history at Central Michigan University.
-He is a labor poet / singer, a former Detroit Free Press reporter, and a former auto beat reporter for the Associated Press.
+He is a labor poet and singer, a former Detroit Free Press reporter, and a former auto beat reporter for the Associated Press.
+He is responsible for the Community History essay that summarizes Detroit auto history in the era following World War II.

-James Pederson is Program Co-Chair of the Michigan Labor History Society.
-A UAW member from the former Ford Saline operation, he served in the UAW’s Education and COPE departments and taught at the University of Michigan Dearborn’s Labor and Community Studies Program.
+James Pedersen is the former Program Co-Chair of the Michigan Labor History Society.
+A UAW member from the former Ford Saline operation, he served in the UAW’s Education and COPE departments and taught in the University of Michigan Dearborn’s Labor and Community Studies Program.
+He is a steering committee member whose insights have informed both strategic planning and research efforts.

 ACKNOWLEDGMENTS